AJormand/rims-platform/README.md

 - Done - Edit Registration
 - Done - Product - Sidenav count
 - Done - Product - scroll fix
-- todo - scroll fix for other objects
+- Done - scroll fix for other objects
-- todo - Add sidenav count for all other objects!!!!! [app, reg, sub, org, country]
+- Done - Add sidenav count for all other objects!!!!! [app, reg, sub, org, country]
+- todo - build expand of sections when clicking on sidenav
 - todo - add skeleton to other objects
 - todo - add localstorage for open sections to other objects
 - Error - Get Registrations for product